tristanqtn/CTFTime-Integration/README.md

 ```

 The program will retrieve the event data from the CTFtime API, clean and process the data, and save it to the specified Excel file.

+## License & Contribution

+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.
+Contribution to the project is opened and encouraged.

 ## Conclusion